 In keeping with our partnership approach of bringing people with lived experience and academics together to work as equal partners, this case study has been co-designed and co-authored.
-It considers an activity from the perspectives of Tom: a person with lived experience, Emma: a student, and Katey: a lecturer.
+It considers an activity from three different perspectives, Tom: a person with lived experience, Emma: a student, and Katey: a lecturer.
 Tom is an active member of the PIER (Public Involvement in Education and Research) Partnership which is a collaboration between Bournemouth University, around 100 individuals with lived experiences relevant to health and social care and multiple community organisations.
 The partnership’s aim is to embed lived experience expertise in health and social care education and research.

 My aspiration for the session was to have the students see their innovation from a different point of view; those with lived experiences who may be the user of the students’ end product.
 The teaching team provided pre-session material and education to the PIER members.
 Pre-session material encompassed the unit and session intended learning outcomes, presentation schedule, example questions for the students, and feedback and feedforward to contribute to the session.
-My hope was this would help to support the PIER members and reduce their anxiety about providing feedback.
+My hope was this would help to support the PIER members and reduce their anxiety about providing feedback and co-facilitating the session.
 During the session each student had ten minutes.
 Three minutes to pitch their innovation and seven minutes of questions and answers with ‘the dragons’.
 PIER members were encouraged to draw on their lived experience expertise to inform their questions, insights, and feedback to the students.

 Tom: I am a software engineer and member of the PIER partnership.
 Since becoming involved with the PIER Partnership in 2019, shortly before finishing my own degree in computing at the University, I’ve shared my story as a 24-year-old living with Cerebral palsy to countless numbers of future professionals within the health and social care sector.
 My hope is that this will positively impact their practice for many years to come.
 I have come to learn however, that to create the best possible interactions for the practitioners of tomorrow requires a true partnership between academia and those with lived experience.

 Emma: I am a Rotational Band 5 Physiotherapist working within the NHS.
 I graduated from Bournemouth University in July 2021.
 Therefore, at the time of this session, was a final year student on the BSc Physiotherapy degree course.
-As part of the final year, I attended a ‘dragons’ den’ session where I was asked to pitch an innovation to my lecturers and members of the PIER partnership.
+As part of the final year, I attended a ‘Dragons’ den’ session where I was asked to pitch an innovation to my lecturers and members of the PIER partnership.
 My idea was to produce an e-learning tool aimed at student and junior physiotherapists focusing on critical care myopathy and polyneuropathy to improve awareness of these conditions.
 Initially I found presenting quite nerve-racking as it was not only to lecturers and other students on the course, but also to a selection of PIER members who I had only met briefly before, if at all.
 In hindsight this made the presentation feel much more real and professional.

 Tom: During the activity itself, I was particularly humbled at how each group of students listened closely to our feedback.
 They were all incredibly keen to learn from us and because we had helped to coproduce and build the activity, we could provide valuable input into their learning rather than simply being a tokenistic afterthought.
 I remember one group who wanted to use the Amazon Alexa voice assistant to combat freezing in stroke patients.
 I was able to constructively support the innovation process due to both my lived experience and professional background to strengthen the team’s learning.
 The team then instantly took this on board and developed their idea further.